The long-term debt ratio is a financial metric investors use to assess a company’s use of long-term debt for financing its operations.

 Decoding the Numbers

-The Long-term Debt Ratio is a measure of a company’s financial leverage.
-It indicates what proportion of a company’s total assets is financed by long-term debts.
+The Long-term Debt Ratio measures a company’s financial leverage.
+It indicates what proportion of its total assets is financed by long-term debts.
 In other words, it shows how much of a company’s assets could be claimed by long-term creditors if it went bankrupt.

 In our example, 40% of SolarWind Energy Co.’s total assets are financed by long-term debts, while only 25% of AquaFresh Water Ltd.’s total assets are financed this way.
 This implies that SolarWind Energy Co. has a higher financial risk than AquaFresh Water Ltd., as it relies more heavily on debt financing.